Cops, schools across NJ inundated with false threats Thursday

 TRENTON — Numerous schools and businesses around New Jersey received threats via phone and email according to several law enforcement agencies.

-New Jersey was not along.
+New Jersey was not alone.
 Threats were also made against various targets across the nation on Thursday.

 This comes less than a week after six schools in New Jersey were threatened on Friday.